ERP implementations can be highly successful for companies that avoid common pitfalls and delays.

 How to Avoid ERP Implementation Delay?

-In the end, to avoid ERP implementation delays, you should employ some commonsense measures.
+In the end, you should employ commonsense measures to avoid ERP implementation delays.

 Manage expectations: The ERP vendor and/or ERP partner should give you a specific implementation plan that lays out the project’s phases, including how long each stage will take, what will happen during each step of the process, and how the ERP vendor and/or partner will address issues or delays.